 If, on the other hand, you’re going all out to build a bespoke garage from scratch, then you’re looking at anywhere from $7,500 to over $40,000 depending on the size, location, and functional features.

 Those aren’t the only options you have to consider, either.

-Determining the true cost of your garage depends on other factors such as whether you attach your new facility to your house or build a detached version on your land, whether you want to add an extension on top of the garage and -if you’re going bespoke- which materials you use.
+Determining the true cost of your car garage depends on other factors such as whether you attach your new facility to your house or build a detached garage on your land, whether you want to add an extension on top of the car garage and -if you’re going bespoke- which materials you use.